 The committee for Fiscal Year 2017(July 1, 2016-June 30, 2017) is:

 |J. Edward Barth, Ex Officio||James H. Holloman Jr., Ex Officio|

 The committee uses a style-based investor management system and allocates assets to specific investment styles.
-The committee hires the managers and currently uses four active managers – two for equities and two for fixed income investments.
+The committee hires the managers and currently uses three active managers – two for equities and one for fixed income investments.

 Investment Performance Results